FIGHTING VOTER INTIMIDATION

 THE CASE

-In 2018, an overwhelming majority of Florida voters approved a state constitutional amendment, known as Amendment 4, which restored voting rights to people with previous felony convictions.
-At the time it was passed, it was estimated that more than 1.4 million Floridians — almost 7% of the state’s population — would have their rights restored, representing the largest mass enfranchisement of voters in the U.S. in decades.
-However, as alleged in the lawsuit, DeSantis and other officials have worked since 2018 to undermine Amendment 4 by:
+In 2018, Florida voters approved a state constitutional amendment, Amendment 4, which restored voting rights to people with previous felony convictions.
+At the time it was passed, more than 1.4 million Floridians — almost 7% of the state’s population — would have their rights restored, representing the largest mass enfranchisement of voters in the U.S. in decades.
+However, according to the complaint, DeSantis and other officials worked since 2018 to undermine Amendment 4 by:

-• Since 2022, creating, publicizing, and deploying an “election police” unit to arrest people for having voted, including some people who were encouraged to register to vote and provided with a voter ID from the Florida Secretary of State.
+- Since 2022, creating, publicizing, and deploying an “election police” unit designed by DeSantis to arrest people for having voted, including some people who were encouraged to register to vote and provided with a voter ID from the Florida Secretary of State

-In one example, on August 18, 2022, DeSantis announced that he and his administration had orchestrated the arrest and prosecution of 20 individuals who had voted in the 2020 elections, and warned that there would be “many more” arrests to come.
-However, as detailed in the lawsuit, many of the people arrested had no intent to violate the law, and some of them had been issued voter identification cards by the state.
+In one high-profile example, DeSantis announced that his administration had orchestrated the arrest and prosecution of 20 individuals who had voted in the 2020 elections, and warned that there would be “many more” arrests to come.
+However, many of the arrestees believed in good faith they were eligible to vote, and some had even been issued voter identification cards by the state.

-According to the lawsuit, the Governor’s creation and amplification of the Office of Election Crimes and Security and its campaign of arrests have created “a climate of intimidation” even among people who believe in good faith that they are eligible to vote.
-This, coupled with the earlier roadblocks to voter registration, has turned the simple act of voting into a complicated and risky venture in the eyes of those who were re-enfranchised.
+In July 2023, Free + Fair and co-counsel filed the lawsuit on behalf of FRRC – a nonpartisan, Nobel Peace Prize-nominated organization dedicated to ending disenfranchisement and discrimination against people with convictions – and several Florida citizens.
+The complaint alleged that the Governor’s creation and amplification of the Office of Election Crimes and Security and its campaign of arrests, coupled with the earlier roadblocks to registration, was a “national embarrassment” which “turned the simple act of voting into a complicated and risky venture in the eyes of those who were re-enfranchised.”

 THE TEAM

-FRRC and the intimidated voters are represented pro bono by Free + Fair, Arnold & Porter, and Weil Gotshal & Manges.
+FRRC and the intimidated voters were represented pro bono by Free + Fair, Arnold & Porter, and Weil Gotshal & Manges.

 CASE DOCUMENTS